freedmand/distinguish/README.md

 ## The .namespec file

 Distinguish specially handles any files named `.namespec` that it encounters in its crawl.
 The namespec file specifies the *namespace* of the current directory.
-The namespec file can additionally import names from other namespaces as well as reserve certain names to be globally avoided in renaming.
+The namespec file can additionally import names from other namespaces, declare variables, and reserve certain names to be globally avoided in renaming.

 ### Namespaces